aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getShowEmptyCol() {#getShowEmptyCol--}

+<b>@deprecated.</b> Please use the 'showEmptyCol' property instead.
 Indicates whether to include empty columns in the table

 ```javascript
 getShowEmptyCol() : boolean;